kstenerud/concise-encoding/cbe-specification.md

 Rules:

  * A reference with a [marker ID](#marker-id) must refer to another object marked elsewhere in the same document (local reference).
+ * A reference must not be used as a map key.
  * Forward references within a document are allowed.
  * Recursive references are allowed.
  * A reference with a URI must point to: